-It took me until very recently to truly understand how many people don’t know how to cook.
+It wasn’t until very recently that I began to truly understand how many people don’t know how to cook.
 When you know a subject well, it’s easy to forget that other people don’t.
 People have recently begun to pay me to cook dinner or lunch for them a few times a week.
-I had always assumed that if you can read a recipe, you can make that recipe, and it turns out that this isn’t quite the truth – although why this is true remains somewhat of a mystery to me.
+I had always assumed that if you can read a recipe, you can make that recipe, and it turns out that this isn’t necessarily true.

-My husband argues that you have to have “the touch,” but the things that I think are most important about cooking and baking are that you enjoy doing it.
-I believe that food tastes better when the cook likes food and likes preparing food.
+My husband argues that you have to have “the touch,” while believe that food tastes better when the cook likes preparing and eating food.

 Here are some of my tips for planning and preparing meals as efficiently as possible:

 - Store your recipes in one place and work your way through one cookbook at a time.
-This is a tough one because if you’re like most people, you have recipes on Pinterest, cookbooks that you rarely use, and in a few that you sometimes use, and recipes that you’ve torn out of magazines.
+This is a tough one because if you’re like most people, you have recipes on Pinterest, cookbooks, and a collection of recipes that you’ve torn out of magazines.
 Lately, I’ve been using Paprika to control my mess.

 - Consider organizing your meals by theme, such as Meatless Mondays, pasta Tuesdays, fish on Wednesdays, etc.